Your cookie preferences

 Skip to main content

-Heating our homes comprises a significant amount of our overall energy usage, but it’s largely detrimental as far as the battle against climate change is concerned.
-This is why there’s an increased focus from the government and climate scientists on encouraging households to make the switch to low carbon heating systems wherever possible.
+The battle against climate change has led to an increased focus from the government and climate scientists on encouraging households to make the switch to low carbon heating systems wherever possible.

 Ben Gallizzi author headshot